shopsys/review-server/README.md

 ### Run GitHub actions
 Your GitHub runner is now ready and accepts connections from GitHub.
-Config files for GitHub actions can be found in [Shopsys Framework repository](https://www.github.com/shopsys/shopsys) in `.github` directory.
+Config files for GitHub actions can be found in [Shopsys Platform repository](https://www.github.com/shopsys/shopsys) in `.github` directory.

 ## Contributing
 Thank you for your contributions to Shopsys Review Server repository.
-Together we are making Shopsys Framework better.
+Together we are making Shopsys Platform better.

 Please, check our [Contribution Guide](https://github.com/shopsys/shopsys/blob/master/CONTRIBUTING.md) before contributing.